"""Utility functions for site analysis.

 [docs]

-one_to_one_mapping: Optional[bool] = True,
+one_to_one_mapping: bool = True,

-structure2 to each selected site in structure1.
+For each selected site in ``frac_coords1`` (filtered by

 Args: